 The collaborative relationship with school districts provides our program the opportunity to place candidates completing their fieldwork in different classroom settings, with various grade/age levels, allowing the candidates multiple opportunities to work with all students including culturally and linguistically diverse students with a wide range of abilities and challenges.

-Upon completion of the MMSN Teaching Credential coursework, program candidates may complete an additional sequence of four master's courses for a total of 15 additional units.
+Upon completion of the MMSN Teaching Credential coursework (50-52 units), program candidates may complete an additional sequence of four master's courses (15 additional units).
 Throughout the MAT program, candidates will learn how to critically examine evidence-based practices, policy issues, and current research on teaching and learning in the field of special education.
 Candidates will be expected to apply analytical skills to develop and implement standards-based curriculum in diverse settings using best instructional and inclusive practices that positively impact the learning of all students, including English Learners and children and youth with disabilities.
 Candidates also will conduct original teacher action research using practice-based methods in diverse educational settings.
 The materials and associated activities presented in the MAT coursework are highly integrated to support candidates with successful completion of the Master of Arts in Teaching degree at the end of the program.